Read the full story of Ishmael here (Genesis 16, 21) and listen to what God is teaching you today.

 Hagar could only flee, from conflict, from fear, from sorrow and pain.
-Yet an angel of God appeared--the first time recorded in the Torah!
+Yet an angel of God appeared--the first time ever recorded in the Torah!

 "Where have you come from?
 And where are you going?"
 The Angel asked.
 What an important question about life for Hagar, and for all of us.

 God doesn't ask us questions to obtain information.
 God already knows of course.
 He asks to make us aware of our situation, our reality, our needs.

 But the angel said, "Return," God told Hagar to take a U-turn and submit.

 How difficult is it to return to misery and submit.
 All we want is to flee!

 But God included a promise and blessing for Hagar as well.
 This is God's nature.
 He wants to bless!
 He told Hagar that she would have a son, and his name shall be Ishmael.
 This was the first time God personally named a person before he was born.
 The name testified God's relationship with His people: God hears our misery.

 God heard our misery.
 Hagar didn't ask Him to.
 God did not take Hagar's pain and problems away, but He listened and responded with comfort, guidance and blessings.

 Hagar praised God!
 She gave God a very special name (the first time someone gave God a name in all Scriptures!--'The God who sees me'.
 God is a God who hears and sees us.